-First three years as Academic Program Director \$18,000/year 4 - 6 years as Academic Program Director \$20,000/year 7 - 10 years as Academic Program Director \$22,000/year 11 or more years as Academic Program Director \$25,000/year
+First three years as Academic Program Director \$18,000/year

+4 - 6 years as Academic Program Director \$20,000/year

+7 - 10 years as Academic Program Director \$22,000/year

+11 years as Academic Program Director \$25,000/year

+A. Starting with the May 2019 April 2020 term Academic Program Director positions shall

+Certified as True and Correct September 22, 2021 Secretary, SSU Board of Trustees be awarded a twelve (12) month supplemental contract in the amount of \$18,000.
+New Academic Program Director positions shall only be created in individually accredited programs requiring specific programmatic administrative oversight per accreditation requirements or guidelines.
-- B. Starting with the May 2019- April 2020 term Academic Program Directors shall be awarded a twelve (12) month supplemental contract in the amount of \$18,000. - C. This supplemental contract terminates upon the incumbent's departure from the position as academic Program Director.
-Since accrediting and licensing bodies prescribe specific credentials for academic Program Directors in the health professions, the Program Director will be appointed by the Dean with the recommendation of the Department Chairperson and faculty in the program area. - D. In case of vacancy, internal candidates with appropriate credentials will be given first consideration for appointments as academic Program Director.

-- E. Academic Program Directors are expected to be available on campus and to perform academic Program Director responsibilities at least 20 hours per week during normal business hours (7:30 a.m.
+- B. This supplemental contract terminates upon the incumbent's departure from the position as Academic Program Director.
+Since accrediting and licensing bodies prescribe specific credentials for Academic Program Directors in the health professions, the Program Director will be appointed by the Dean with the recommendation of the Department Chairperson or School Director and faculty in the program area. - C. In the case of a vacancy, internal candidates with appropriate credentials will be given first consideration for appointment as academic Program Director. - D. Academic Program Directors are expected to be available on campus and to perform academic Program Director responsibilities at least 20 hours per week during normal business hours (7:30 a.m.
 6:30 p.m.), Monday through Friday, throughout the 12-month contract period, except when the University is closed.
 A schedule shall be established for each semester with prior approval of the Dean.
 These 20 hours shall be in addition to teaching (class, clinical, or lab time), office hours, or other regular faculty responsibilities.
 Academic Program Directors are not required to be on campus during spring break.
 Time away from campus on approved University or departmental business will be considered work time.
-Summer semester schedules shall be approved four weeks in advance of the summer semester by the Dean. - F. Academic Program Directors will be provided eighty (80) hours of available leave time upon execution of the Program Director's supplemental contract to be available for the 12 month (May-April) contract period (prorated to a midyear appointment) - 1.
+Summer semester schedules shall be approved four weeks in advance of the summer semester by the Dean. - E. Academic Program Directors will be provided eighty (80) hours of available leave time upon execution of the Program Director's supplemental contract to be available for the 12-month (May-April) contract period (prorated to a midyear appointment). - 1.
 This leave does not accrue and any remaining unused leave balance shall not carry over from year to year.
-Leave requires prior approval by the Department Chairperson and may be used during any break or when classes are not in session (excludes official University holidays, winter closure, and spring break). - 2.
-This leave may be scheduled throughout the twelve-month contract period except that during the summer semester academic Program Directors are required to be present for new-student orientation dates and leave will typically not exceed two (2) consecutive weeks.
+Leave requires prior approval by the Department Chairperson/School Director. and may be used during any break or when classes are not in session (excludes official University holidays, winter closure, and spring break). - 2.
+This leave may be scheduled throughout the contract period except that during the summer semester aAcademic Program Directors are required to be present for new-student orientation dates unless the Program Director designates a substitute faculty delegate from the Program.; and Leave will typically not exceed two (2) consecutive weeks.
 Time away from campus should be scheduled to avoid conflict with assigned teaching.
-Requests for additional consecutive vacation requires prior approval from the Department Chairperson.
-If the Program Director resigns prior to the scheduled expiration of their term, any unused vacation time will be forfeited. - G. No individual may receive more than one (1) supplemental contract under this Article in any academic year except as noted in Section 1.G of this Article. - H. The supplement shall not be used in the computation of overload or other compensation. - I. The academic Program Director shall receive a course load reduction of six (6) contractual hours per academic year.
-During the years in which accreditation activity is significant or other major project work is necessary, additional three (3) hours of release time up to a total of nine (9) contractual hours per academic year may be approved by the Dean. - J. The academic Program Director may teach summer courses and receive additional compensation as provided in Article 15.
-Time spent teaching is not included in the twenty (20) hours per week on campus. - K. Academic Program Directors are expected to perform administrative duties consistent with the requirements set forth by their accrediting bodies and the Dean and/or Department Chairperson.
-Responsibilities will include:
+Requests for additional consecutive vacation requires prior approval from the Department Chairperson/School Director.
+If the Program Director resigns prior to the scheduled expiration of their term, any unused vacation time will be forfeited. - F. No individual may receive more than one (1) supplemental contract under this Article in any academic year except as noted in Section 1.G of this Article.